2020 Board Officers

 For Stephen, the IRC matters because the world is getting smaller and Kansas City's role in it is growing.
 Knowing more about those around the globe makes us better neighbors and benefits us all.

-Samantha is an international business specialist at Burns & McDonnell, where she is involved in business development efforts throughout multiple international markets as the company expands its global presence.
-Samantha has worked in international business spanning several industries for more than 10 years.
-She has a passion for adventure, having traveled to 36 countries and lived abroad in both Paraguay and Qatar.
+Samantha is an international business specialist at Burns & McDonnell, where she is involved in business development and marketing efforts throughout multiple international markets as the company expands its global presence.
+Samantha has worked in international business spanning several industries for more than 13 years.
+She has a passion for adventure, having traveled to 44 countries and lived abroad in both Paraguay and Qatar.
 Samantha attained her MBA in International Business from UMKC and is fluent in Spanish.

 For Samantha, the IRC matters because of the need to create global awareness in our community, learn from other people and cultures, experience that which is beyond the borders of our nation, and connect local businesses with leaders from around the world…all of which the IRC brings to Kansas City!